 Both types of noise can lead to health problems.
 The most common problems are chronic, although there are cases of eventual or complete hearing loss.

 It’s important to provide workers with a work environment that allows them to do their best.
 This investment will allow the worker to achieve better results and the company to get the maximum benefit from the worker’s skills as well.
-If a worker has an injury related to a noisy job, the best thing to do is to hire a lawyer to represent him or her in court.
-Grupo MedLegal is always ready to help.
+If a worker has an injury related to a noisy job, the best thing to do is call to hire a lawyer to represent him or her in court.

-If you have a problem related to workplace noise, or if you have a noise injury because of your work, we can help you.
+If you have a problem related to workplace noise, or if you have a noise injury because of your work, Grupo MedLegal® connects consumers with participating lawyers and doctors for free.
 It’s essential to act quickly, since there are time limits for this type of compensation.
 Don’t wait any longer.
-At Grupo MedLegal, you can find legal assistance from attorneys who specialize in this area.
-In addition, we will give you high-quality medical care if required.
-Everything you need for your injury will be covered: medical care, hearing aids, medications, and any operations.
-Remember that your legal status does not affect your ability to make a claim.
-At Grupo MedLegal, we can handle any case.
-We are located in California; Illinois; Milwaukee, Wisconsin; New York; New Jersey; Philadelphia, Pennsylvania; Atlanta, Georgia; and Florida.
+We are located in California; Illinois; New York; Pennsylvania; Georgia; and Florida.